 When it comes to private student loans, your options include student loan debt settlement and defense of lawsuits brought by student loan collectors.

-I urge you to click here to contact me for a free, no-obligation phone evaluations to see how I can help you with your student loan issues.
+I urge you to click here to contact me for a no-obligation phone or office analysis to see how I can help you with your student loan issues.
 If you’d prefer, you can also call 866-787-8078 x710 to set up a time to talk.

 Student Loan Law 101

 If this whole student loan law thing sounds too good to be true, let’s start with the very basics.